Learning

 • Meals: Ages 13-15 are Full-board (breakfast, lunch, and dinner included), and ages 16-24 are Half-board (breakfast and dinner included).
 Meals are served at the accommodation or local restaurants.

-• Accommodation: Guaranteed ensuite room.
+• Accommodation: Guaranteed private room and bathroom.

 • Certificate: Paper.